A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Current Limitations and the Road Ahead

 \section{Current Limitations and the Road Ahead}

-Despite significant progress in leveraging LLMs for software vulnerability detection, we identified several limitations in this SLR.
-In the following, we outline the key limitations derived from the literature and propose actionable research directions to address them.
+Despite progress in leveraging LLMs for software vulnerability detection, we identified several remaining limitations in this SLR.
+In the following, we outline the key limitations derived from the surveyed studies and propose actionable research directions to address them.
 Table~\ref{tab:limitations} summarizes the discussed limitations and future research opportunities.